-Slow-Braised Beef Short Ribs with Rosemary Risotto is a perfect weekend dinner when you want the house to smell great, and your mouth to say thank you!
+Slow-Braised Beef Short Ribs with Rosemary Risotto is a perfect weekend or for company dinner when you want the house to smell great, and your mouth and guests to say "Thank You!"

 Many recipes for both stews and slow-braises will tell you to flour and season the meat before you cook it.
 When you cook meat this way, you are only browning the flour, not the meat, and the flour will cook off into the sauce.
 I add the flour to the vegetables, to get that thickening effect, leaving the meat browned and flavorful.
 So season the meat but leave the flour off.

 I have these rich, flavorful short-ribs paired with a beefy red wine rosemary risotto.
 This combination of flavors really stands up to the rich short-ribs.
 Some of you might be scared off by risotto, but don't be.
 While I've written the recipe for Rosemary Risotto using the "traditional" method of making risotto, where you heat the broth and add it slowly, a half cup at a time, stirring until each addition of broth has been absorbed into the arborio rice, this recipe is easily adapted to my easy method of making risotto using a pressure cooker.
 And here is how you do it Cooking Risotto in a Pressure Cooker.
 See...easy.
 Or you might want to try my almost no-stir method that I used for my Black Pepper Risotto.
 Or use the risotto function on your Instant Pot.
 It works just like the pressure cooker, but the pot takes all the guesswork out of the timing.